Mining for Strong Gravitational Lenses with Self-supervised Learning: Dataset

 To first determine which of the lens candidates overlap with our image data set, we cross-match the right ascension and declination from our lens candidate list with the approximately 76 million sources in our DR9 sample, and define a match as any lens that has a DR9 source separated by less than the size of our images (96 pixels).
 For galaxy clusters with multiple sources near the given lens position we flag the nearest source as ``the lens'' regardless of whether it is in the center of the cluster.
-We additionally flag any DR9 sources that reside nearby a lens, but are not the closest, by noting their distance from the lens.
+We additionally flag any DR9 sources that reside near a lens, but are not the closest, by noting their distance from the lens.
 To prevent any ambiguity during training of our networks in Section~\ref{sec:classification} we make sure not to sample sources that happen to lie nearby any labelled lenses, as the lens features may still appear in the image.

-This procedure results in nearly 6,000 lens candidates that overlap with sources in DR9, but by our own lens classification criteria the majority do not appear to be lenses in DR9 imaging\footnote{We examine images after converting from nanomaggies to RGB values using the same transformation as the legacy survey viewer}.
+This procedure results in nearly 6000 lens candidates that overlap with sources in DR9, but by our own lens classification criteria the majority do not appear to have clear lensing signatures in DR9 imaging\footnote{We examine images after converting from nanomaggies to RGB values using the same transformation as the legacy survey viewer}.
 This discrepancy is potentially due to limitations in the angular resolution or noise levels of DR9, or due to unclear classifications of what constitutes a lens candidate in the variety of sources compiled.
-Although we use all 76,446,849 images from both the south (DECaLS) and north (MzLS/BASS) regions of DR9 to search for lenses, we train all models only on south sources with \zmag $<20$.
-This choice was made as south images have the best SNR and angular resolution, and lenses dimmer than \zmag $>20$ are more difficult to visually distinguish in this dataset.
+As we explain in the following section, we train all models only on south sources with \zmag $<20$.
 In this subset, we visually inspect the lens candidates and keep only the ones that, in our opinion, exhibit distinguishable lensing features in DR9 images.
 We do not include images with very faint or ambiguous features.
-We refer to this final catalogue of 1,615 lenses as {\textit{DECaLS strong lenses}}, and use only this sample for training and validating our supervised networks.
-As we show in Figure~\ref{fig:sky_plot_data} the lens sample is biased towards the DES region due to the greater imaging depth and its focus by previous lens searches.
+We refer to this final catalogue of 1615 lenses as {\textit{DECaLS strong lenses}}, and use only this sample for training and validating our supervised networks.